briffraff/3dFabrica/README.md

 	- The licence gives points to a user that he can use to buy only "Marvelous collections" of props.

 ### 3D Prop(product)
+	- get full cash price from buyer account
-	- gives a points(+3) to a users who bought it. //the buyer win 3 point on each purchase
+	- gives a points to a users who bought it. formula : pointhalf = (cashprice/2) bonuspoints = ((cashprice/2) + 1 * 0.50)
+		points = pointshalf + bonuspoints
-	- add a cash (propPrice/2) to a user who sell this product. //half of the price goes to the seller
+	- add a cash (price * 0.70) - 70% to a user who sell this product.
-	- add a cash (propPrice/2) to the Admin account. //half of the price goes to the site owner
+	- add a cash (price * 0.30) - 30% to the Admin account.
+	- if logged use is admin then the price is 90% off

 ### Marvelous collection of props
+	- get a full range of points from buyer account
+	- gives back 300 points to a buyer account
+	- if logged use is admin then the price is 90% off
 	- those collection will be in range of points(price) 500 - 2500.
 	- users can pay for "Marvelous collection" with collected points.
 	- if the user want to get some collection ,but doesn't have enough points he can buy a license.
 	- if user collect 5 "Marvelous collection",will unlock option in his profile to create a collections.Then if someone takes some of his collections ,he will get 300 points for each order.

 ### Order
+	- user can add products to basket
+	- user can cancel those products
+	- when confirm order(all products from order at once) with a confirm button
+	- transaction to admin,creator and buyer would be made
-	- generate an order information for all orders
+	- generate an order information for all confirmed and unconfirmed products and orders